Franchising code amendments - dispute resolution

 Copyright only protects the actual document, video, computer program etc. It does not protect ideas, information or concepts.
 An idea, concept or information can still be copied unless it is protected in some other way.

-You cannot register this IP and unfortunately you can only protect this IP by keeping it secret.
-The most common way to do this is by reaching agreement with those persons who have access to the information – a confidentiality agreement.
+You cannot register this Intellectual Property and unfortunately you can only protect this Intellectual Property by keeping it secret.
+The most common way to do this is by entering into a confidentiality agreement with people who have access to the information.

-In addition it is desirable that persons who have access, enter into an agreement not to compete with you or to work with anyone that competes with you.
+In addition it is desirable that people who have access to your trade secrets and confidential information, enter into an agreement not to compete with you or to work with anyone that competes with you.

-Considerable thought should therefore be given to drafting of these agreements to ensure that they are both comprehensive and enforceable.
+Consequently, considerable thought should be given to drafting these agreements to ensure that they are both comprehensive and enforceable.

 A patent is an enforceable right to commercially exploit an invention for the life of a patent.